 As Rabbi has stated time and time again, “People will never care how much you know until they know how much you care.”
 We are called to be the hands and feet of Yeshua, not just a mouthpiece, and if we don’t ever let them know how much we care, how will we ever tell them about the One we know?
 We must serve!

 We at Beth Yeshua will serve!
 God loves a cheerful giver.
 We will serve the homeless!
 Praise the Lord!
 Be Shem Yeshua Ha Mashiach!

 We welcome our young people who are interested in serving.
 High school students, 9th grade and above, are preferable with parental supervision.

-Beth Yeshua will start feeding the homeless beginning January 26, 2020.
+Beth Yeshua started feeding the homeless beginning January 26, 2020.

 We have been assigned the last Sunday in each month, January through December.
 For the remainder of this year, Tommy Campbell will be training volunteers.
 We will fill in when there is a shortage.
 The location is Christ Episcopal Church, located at 582 Walnut Street in Macon.

 More details will follow.
 Stay abreast of updates by bookmarking this page.